ASamedWalker/ai-transcriber-app/README.md

 ## Description

 This is a simple app that uses the ChatGPT's Speech to Text API to transcribe audio files to text.
 The app is built using NextJS.
-The app is hosted on gitHub and can be accessed via this link: https://ai-transcriber.herokuapp.com/
+The app is hosted on Vercel and can be accessed [here]().

 ## How to use